marcopaulo42/BIG-IQ-licensing-lab-guide/docs/licensing/bigiq.rst

    .. image:: ../images/restart-services.png

    Bootstrapping should complete in 5-10 minutes.
 Your session will automatically terminate and you will redirect to the login screen while services continue to restart.
-When you can, login as ``admin``.

    .. image:: ../images/restart-services-login.png

 #.
+Once the BIG-IQ has reloaded and presents the Login screen, use the previously created credentials:

+   * **Username:** admin
+   * **Password:** default

-After logging in, continue to the next exercise.
+   to login, and continue to the next exercise.